-- Preheat oven to 400 degrees.
-Line a 9×13 baking dish with parchment paper, carefully folding the edges so you can easily lay the crackers flat.
+- Preheat the oven to 400°F. Line a 9×13 baking dish with parchment paper, carefully folding the edges so you can easily lay the crackers flat.

-- In a medium saucepan, heat butter, brown sugar and maple syrup over medium heat, stirring frequently until fully combined and smooth.
+- In a medium saucepan, melt the butter, brown sugar and maple syrup over medium heat, stirring frequently until fully combined and smooth.
 Do not boil.
-Pour over crackers, top with crumbled bacon while still hot and tacky.
+Pour over the crackers, top with crumbled bacon while still hot and tacky.

 - Bake for 10 minutes.
 Remove and allow to cool to room temperature.

-- Melt both white chocolate and milk chocolate in plastic candy bags.
-Snip ends and drizzle over bacon.
+- Melt both the white chocolate and milk chocolate in plastic candy bags.
+Snip the ends and drizzle over bacon.
 Place in the refrigerator until hardened.
 Remove parchment paper and cut into squares.